-Expenditures for gifts and awards must be authorized in advance by the Business Manager, which may include the President, Vice President, Vice Provost, Dean, or Director.
-These individuals are responsible for determining that budgeted funds are available for the gift or award expenses and that the expenses are in compliance with this Policy and other University policies.
+Expenditures for gifts and awards must be authorized in advance by the Business Manager who is responsible for determining that budgeted funds are available for the gift or award expenses and that the expenses are in compliance with this Policy and other University policies.

 Sponsored Projects and Other Restricted Funds

 Sponsored project funds and other restricted funds may not be used for gift and award expenses unless specifically authorized in the contract or grant agreement or other document governing the use of the funds.

 The preferred method of payment for gift and award expenses is the University Purchasing Card.
 This card is issued to certain employees for making business-related purchases on behalf of the University.
 Departments are responsible for reconciling all Purchasing Card charges made through the Concur Reporting System.
 See Purchasing Card Policy

 If a Purchasing Card is not an acceptable form of payment, the department should submit a Payment Request

 to Business Services via the Concur Reporting System

 .
 A payment will be issued within 10 business days after Business Services receives the properly approved Payment Request.

 Employees should not use their personal funds to make gift purchases or request reimbursement on behalf of another individual.
 The Payment Request payee should be the merchant selling the goods or services purchased for distribution as a gift or award.

 Departments are responsible for providing sufficient documentary evidence to support the business purpose of all gift and award expenses.
 Documentation for both Purchasing Card and Payment Request transactions should be in the form of an original bill or receipt and should include the date, vendor name and location, description of the items purchased, and total dollar amount.